“Parenting is the hardest job there is.”

 - a trunk (your expression of anger),

-- and fruit (the results of your anger which has the potential to begin a new anger tree).
+- and fruit (the results of your anger which can begin a new anger tree).

 The roots are all of the actions that cause you to react negatively.
 And raising children gives you plenty of cause.
 Even under the best of circumstances, parenting is hard and difficult work.
 Some of your children’s behavior that may make you angry may in fact be quite normal parts of child development, but challenging to deal with nevertheless.